Sergei Dovzhenko: Arrest and trial

-Dovzhenko was arrested on May 17, 2002, after the murder of Frolkov and Simovich.
-On January 19, 2003, a trial began at the Maritime District Court.
+Dovzhenko was arrested on 17 May 2002, after the murder of Frolkov and Simovich.
+On 19 January 2003, a trial began at the Maritime District Court.
 During the investigation, Dovzhenko confessed to 19 murders.

-On September 8, 2003, the Court of Appeal of the Donetsk region decided to recognize the defendant as guilty of committing 17 murders.
+On 8 September 2003, the Court of Appeal of the Donetsk region decided to recognize the defendant as guilty of committing 17 murders.
 Two of the murders - that of Chekmak and Karimov - were considered justified.
 Witnesses Lyubichev and Shaturov's testimonies were denied by the court.
 Sergei Dovzhenko was sentenced to life imprisonment.

 In November 2003, Dovzhenko refuted his testimony and submitted a request to the Supreme Court of Ukraine to review the case.
 In May 2006, the Supreme Court, having reviewed Dovzhenko's complaint, upheld the verdict without charges.

 The murders of Sergei Mitchenko, Vladimir Chekmak and Igor Karimov are still unsolved.

 Modus Operandi

 Speaking at trial, Dovzhenko revealed the motives of his crimes: "Almost all murders were committed with one goal - to punish those who mock me.
 I wanted to punish the elders".
 According to his version, Dovzhenko took revenge on police officers for being beaten after being detained on suspicion of killing Sergei Mitchenko.
-In an interview with newspaper "2000" he stated that they "stole his future", explaining that after his dismissal he could not find a decent job.
-As it turned out during the investigation, Dovzhenko experienced a perverse pleasure from the murders, and was recognized as sane.
+In an interview with the newspaper "2000" he stated that they "stole his future", explaining that after his dismissal he could not find a decent job.
+As it turned out during the investigation, Dovzhenko experienced a perverse pleasure from the murders and was recognized as sane.

 According to the investigation, Sergei Dovzhenko acted with mercenary motives, his victims being random residents of Mariupol, who gave ads in the newspaper about the sales of valuables.

 According to the conclusion of the forensic psychological investigation, Dovzhenko was "secretive, ambitious, vindictive, possesses the features of a leader, the motive of his crimes — greed and revenge, transformed by internal unconscious marginal and necrophilic tendencies of personality".

 Unjustly convicted

-For the murder of Shemyakov another man was sentenced—the repeatedly ill Yegorov.
-Being sick with tuberculosis, Yegorov died in prison and acquitted after death.
+For the murder of Shemyakov, another man was sentenced—the repeatedly ill Yegorov.
+Being sick with tuberculosis, Yegorov died in prison and was acquitted after death.